pandathetech/AutoUbuntuUsers/README.md

 ## Prerequisites
 - Make sure you have `sudo` privileges to run administrative commands.
-- Ensure that the script `ubuntu_users.sh` and the user list file are in the same directory.
+- Ensure that the script `importubuntuusers.sh` and the user list file are in the same directory.

 ## Instructions
 ### 1. Place the Files in the Same Directory